 He specifically instructed us to lay low.
 He didn’t want the CPO to know I engaged him.
 His plan: he would stop by the CPO’s office, poke his head in and ask about the deal.
 Then, when he told him of the decision to leave, he would ask one question: “Did you ask if they would wrap custom SLA’s around ‘improvement’, and if they don’t meet them we could then walk?”

 Since he knew the answer to the question, he knew the CPO would reengage with us to cross the T’s and dot the I’s.
 The result?
 Window of opportunity was opened back up and eventually the decision was reversed.
-Sixty days later we signed a near $40-million-dollar contract.This #Sales pursuit will blow u away!
+Sixty days later we signed a near $40-million-dollar contract.This winning sales pitch pursuit will blow u away!
 Read how @M_3Jr asked a CIO 4 help. #SalesTips #SocialSelling Click To Tweet

 So remember, every decision you make impacts your professional success.
-By following these guiding principles about what makes a good sales pitch, you can communicate your authentic desire to serve customers and create a work environment for yourself that you love and feel good about.
+By following these guiding principles about what makes a winning sales pitch, you can communicate your authentic desire to serve customers and create a work environment for yourself that you love and feel good about.

 When you love what you do, you will always be successful, customers will trust you and your sales pitches change from pitches into helping a friend in a trusted partnership.